Why Screen and Film School

 Throughout your course, you’ll learn in our spacious teaching rooms and cutting-edge Mac Labs.
 Our industry lecturers are also experts in every single element of industry tech (from software to equipment) and will always be on hand to help you upskill, improve and ultimately reach your filmmaking aspirations.
 The film school’s editing software includes Final Cut Pro X and Adobe.

-Brighton is a wonderful cosmopolitan city for a filmmaker.
+Brighton is a wonderful cosmopolitan city for a creative student.
 With breath-taking locations on your doorstep such as the beach, the South Downs countryside and a range of vibrant nightlife hot spots, Brighton is one of the most colourful and creative cities to live in the UK.
 Our two sites are in a central location in Brighton.
 Less than a 10-minute walk from the train station and around the corner from the popular Lanes, which are filled with bustling restaurants and bars, Screen and Film School is surrounded by captivating culture.

 Manchester is a city which constantly feels on the verge of something exciting, revolutionary.
 Generally known for the proud swagger and sense of humour of its locals, it’s most famous exports include Oscar-winning film director Danny Boyle, countless game-changing bands such as The Smiths, Oasis and Elbow, as well as of course those world-famous football teams who play in the red and blue shirts… Whatever your taste, whoever you are, Manchester prides itself as a city anyone can call home.